Lock Your Bicycle with a U-Lock and a Chain/Leash

 - Store your bicycle over the summer

 - Students leaving the Davis area for the summer may store their bicycles in a safe, secure, and weather-safe storage unit managed by Transportation Services.
-Transportation Services does not take reservations for summer storage space, all storage is available on a first-come, first-served basis, and only the first 250 bicycles will be accepted for storage.
+Transportation Services is offering appointments to insure safety for all, appointments for storage are available on a first-come, first-served basis, and only the until capacity is met.

 Students leaving Davis for the summer may not leave bikes just anywhere on campus, including the residence hall bike lots.
 Bicycles left unattended over the summer are vulnerable to theft and vandalism.
 Bicycles left at the residence hall bike lots will be impounded and their owners charged for storage and any associated fines.
 Owners of bicycles left in any student housing area may be assessed a fee by the Student Housing Office in addition to any other storage fees.

 - All bicycles put into summer storage must have a valid CA bicycle license, which may be purchased at Transportation Services

 - Owners picking up bicycles after October 11, 2022 will be assessed a $15 admin fee

 - A $25 non-refundable storage fee is due upon bicycle drop-off, payable by check or credit card (Visa/Mastercard only)

 - Pick up dates: Appointments available between September 4 through October 13, 2023 from 9a.m. - 4p.m.

 - Bicycles remaining in storage 60 days after the pick-up deadline may be considered abandoned and will be impounded, subject to auction after 90 days.